How to Acquire Cataloging Tools

 RDA provides a set of guidelines and instructions on formulating data to support resource discovery.
 Also, RDA provides a comprehensive set of guidelines and instructions covering all types of content and media.

-RDA was published in the RDA Toolkit - at http://www.rdatoolkit.org - in June 2010.
+RDA was first published in the RDA Toolkit - at http://www.rdatoolkit.org - in June 2010.
 The RDA Toolkit is published by ALA, CLA, and CILIP.
 The online RDA Toolkit subscription provides a one-stop resource for evaluating and implementing RDA, and is the most effective way to interact with the new standard.
 In October 2014 came a new print accumulation of RDA, the RDA: Resource Description and Access Print--2014 Revision.
 This full-text print version of RDA offers a snapshot that serves as an offline access point to help solo and part-time catalogers evaluate RDA, as well as to support training and classroom use in any size institution.
 An index is included.

 In all cases, the Co-Publishers plan to offer some type of electronic distribution option, currently defined as a formatted PDF that can be downloaded, printed, and integrated into the loose-leaf version already purchased.
 The cost of this PDF will be determined based on the size and scope of the update, from free for a minor update to a fee for larger updates.
 The cost for electronic distribution would always be marginally lower than the cost of purchasing a physical package of printed and drilled pages from the Co-Publishers.
 In addition to the electronic option, if the size and scope of the update is large enough, the Co-Publishers will also offer the physical package of printed and drilled pages for purchase.
 We would offer these larger updates in a printed form for users who do not have access to the proper equipment to print and integrate the updates into the printed text (i.e., printing the PDFs two-sided and punching the pages).
 For these users, buying the physical package from the publisher can be less expensive and certainly more convenient.

 For more information and further assistance in understanding RDA, start with the RDA Toolkit Essentials Webinar, the free bimonthly webinar that serves as an introduction and guide to using RDA Toolkit, along with the Webinar and Presentation Archive at RDA Toolkit Teaching and Training.
-Also see RDA Print and Other RDA-Related Resources (print resources included here may be available in multiple formats including bundles of print/electronic formats), as well as the most current ALA RDA offerings, including scheduled online workshops from ALA TechSource, at the ALA Online Store.
+Also see the most current ALA RDA offerings, including scheduled online workshops from ALA TechSource, at the ALA Online Store, as well as Other RDA-Related Resources (print resources included here may be available in multiple formats including bundles of print/electronic formats).

 For fast RDA customer service, including technical support, and pricing and subscriptions information, permissions, and translations, please complete a support ticket at the RDA Toolkit Support Center.